 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 The Chase Sapphire Preferred® Card is easily one of the best personal travel rewards credit cards out there.
 Its solid signup bonus, valuable Ultimate Rewards points, and great travel perks make it hard to beat.
 If you're new to maximizing miles and points credit cards for free travel, this card is a great place to start.
 Let's dig into the reasons why!

-Why the Sapphire Preferred is Worth Applying for
+Why the Sapphire Preferred is a Great Card to Apply for

 Here are some reasons why the Sapphire Preferred should be one of the first cards you apply for if you're looking to earn travel rewards.

 Difficulty Receiving Approvals for Chase Credit Cards

 If you're just getting started earning points and miles, Ultimate Rewards points are a wise choice, not only because of their value, but also because of difficulties applicants have getting approved on new Chase credit card accounts.
 Chase restricts approvals of its rewards cards to folks under 5/24, so if you have been approved for 5 or more credit cards in the last 24 months, you won't be approved for a new Chase rewards card.
 Grabbing this card first helps eliminate that potential challenge down the road.